How to Use This Car Loan Calculator

 How does Down Payment affect my loan?

-The higher your down payment, the lower your **Loan-to-Value (LTV)** ratio.
+The higher your down payment, the lower your Loan-to-Value (LTV) ratio.
 This usually means smaller monthly payments and significantly less interest paid over the life of the loan.
-As seen in our matrix, a 50% downpayment can reduce total cost by a massive margin.
+Use the slider above to experiment with different down payment amounts.

 Why is the Interest Rate so important?

-Even a 1% difference in interest can result in a huge difference in the **Total Bank Interest** column.
+Even a 1% difference in interest can result in a huge difference in the Total Interest amount paid over 5 years.
 Always shop around for the best bank rates before signing with a dealership's in-house financing.